Aman1234Sharma/amr_fsm/README.md

 ```bash
 ros2 run roboteq_controller driver.py
 ```
----

 ### 2. **Do Mapping of the Environment**

 ```bash
 ros2 launch amr_mapping_and_odometry mapping.launch.py
 ```
----

 ### 3. **Run Sensor Fusion**

 ```bash
 ros2 launch sensor_fusion sensor_fusion.launch.py
 ```
----

 ### 4. **Run Navigation Stack**

 ```bash
 ros2 launch amr_nav nav.launch.py
 ```
 **Note**: If you want to load a **different map** than the default, make sure to **change the name/path of the map** in the `launch` file.
 You can do this by updating the map file path in the `nav.launch.py` configuration.

 ---

-### **Conclusion**

-These quick commands provide easy access to essential functionalities for controlling the robot, mapping the environment, running sensor fusion, and running the navigation stack.

 ## 🖥️ Hardware Overview

 ### 🤖 Motor